SparklingByte/gartenzeit/README.md

 ### Supabase

-- Only used for hosting the database (postgresql) & data storage for user profile images (storage bucket)
+- Only used for hosting the database (postgreSQL) & data storage for user profile images (storage bucket)
 - Easy to manage data in database with web GUI

 ### Storybook

-- For easy component development and testing (can test and view components without the need to add them to a page)
+- For easy component development and testing (can test and view components without the need to add them to a page by using a web GUI)

 ### zod